mpdf/mpdf.github.io/fonts-languages/fonts-in-mpdf-7-x.md

 mPDF uses a different method to embed fonts in the PDF file if they include characters from SMP or SIP, because the characters cannot be represented by a 4 character hex code 0000-FFFF.
-This method is less eficient than the default method, and it can be suppressed by adding the font name to the array `BMPonly` in the
+This method is less eficient than the default method, and it can be suppressed by adding the font name to the configuration key `BMPonly` configuration key.
-<span class="filename">config_fonts.php</span> configuration file.

 Note that the DejaVu fonts  distributed with mPDF do contain a few characters in the SMP plane, but most users will not require them and by default they are added to the array `BMPonly`.